 Providing the proper, effective dose of a quality CBD for cats is essential.
 How much CBD oil is good for cats depends on their size.
 It may also take some experimentation to find what works best.
 Start with a lower amount and gradually work up to the full amount.
 Remember to carefully watch your cat to see how they respond.

 That said, using too little as well as too much CBD may make the product less effective.
-4 Here’s the recommended dosage:
+Here’s the recommended serving size:

 300 mg in a 15 mL bottle